ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 {CODE nutshell1@Intro\Nutshell.cs /}

-As you may have noticed, RavenDB is using the [Unit of Work pattern](http://martinfowler.com/eaaCatalog/unitOfWork.html), so all changes made before calling session.SaveChanges() will not be persisted in the database.
-Also, all database calls within a session are fully transactional.
+As you may have noticed, RavenDB is using the [Unit of Work pattern](http://martinfowler.com/eaaCatalog/unitOfWork.html), so all changes made before calling session.SaveChanges() will be persisted in the database in a single transaction.

 ## Building from source